 - TikTok Ads average CPM: $3-10, average CPC: $0.50-1.00

 TikTok generally wins on raw cost-per-impression, especially for awareness campaigns.
-Meta's targeting and conversion infrastructure (built on 15+ years of data, the Pixel, Conversions API, lookalike audiences) is more mature for direct-response and retargeting.
-For businesses optimizing on ROAS rather than impressions, Meta usually wins on conversion efficiency.
+Meta's targeting and conversion stack (the Pixel, Conversions API, lookalike audiences) is older and more proven for direct-response and retargeting.
+If you optimize on return on ad spend rather than impressions, Meta usually converts more efficiently.

 Hootsuite's 2025 social trends report found that Meta still leads in ad-attributed revenue per dollar across most ecommerce verticals, while TikTok leads in net-new audience reach.